 Jordan is a constitutional monarchy.
 The current monarch, King Abdullah II ibn Al-Hussein, is Head of State and Commander-in-Chief of the Armed Forces.
 The King exercises executive authority through the Prime Minister, who is appointed by the King and advises on the appointment of other Ministers of the Cabinet.

 The 1952 Constitution provides for a bicameral National Assembly, with a 150-member House of Representatives, also known as the House of Deputies, elected by direct universal suffrage, and a 75-member Senate, also known as the House of Notables, appointed by the King.
 In the House of Deputies a number of seats are set aside for women, and various religions and ethnicities.
+2015 electoral reforms replaced the single non-transferable vote system with proportional representation.
+Elections were last held on 20 September 2016.

 King Abdullah's 2004 "Amman Message" sets the framework for a broad policy of seeking to reclaim the reputation and practice of Islam from extremism.
 The promotion of moderate Islam and interfaith understanding are recurring themes of the King's speeches at home and abroad.